steren/wordpress-to-html/README.md

 ## Preparing your blog for download

 - This tool is optimized for the theme "Revelar", [enable it](https://wordpress.com/theme/revelar) for maximum compatibility
+- If you want featured images, enable it at `https://wordpress.com/customize/YOUR-BLOG`  then "Content Options"
 - Hide comments:
   * `/wp-admin/edit.php`
   * Select all